niwa99/Tower-Defense/documents/UCS/UCS-Upgrade_Towers/UCS-Upgrade_Towers.md

 (n/a)

 ## 2.2 Alternative Flows
-- if the tower is already once upgraded there will be a golden star added when upgrading the tower
+- if the tower is already once upgraded, there will be a golden star added when upgrading the tower
-- if the tower is upgraded three times the upgrade button will no longer appear, so it is not possible to upgrade it once more
+- if the tower is upgraded three times, the upgrade button will no longer appear so it is not possible to upgrade the tower once more

 # 3 Special Requirements
 (n/a)